syflairenicole/rbxcaptcha/README.md

 - Edit `javascript-version/server.js` and blacklist custom ips
 - Change project name (this is important for http requests on Roblox)
 - Now you're all set!
-You can create http requests from Roblox.
+You can create http requests to this api from Roblox.

 > Testing the app
 - Head over to Preview > Open preview pane